Vialiceq/Ins/README.md

 plz use in the good area !
 dont break the rule in your region!

-if you  use these , it means you agree the principle AND these have nothing to do with me!
+once you  use these , it means you agree the principle AND these have nothing to do with me anymore!

+We reserve all the right for the final explanation！